 Why NAS security is critical

-- Importance of NAS security
+- The importance of NAS security

-- Cyberthreats NAS security prevents
+- What cyberthreats does NAS security prevent?

 - Is investing in NAS security worth it?

-Importance of NAS security
+The importance of NAS security

-Good data management
+Practice good data management

 Enterprise security includes protecting all storage solutions, including NAS environments, and data-related applications.